8 Ways to Find Healing From Hurt

-Of course there is a spiritual journey to finding healing and prayer, Bible reading, godly council, and church attendance are all part of that.
+Of course, there is a spiritual journey to finding healing-- prayer, Bible reading, godly council, and church attendance are all part of that.
 But I wanted to give some practical things that can be used to find healing from hurt, disappointment, offense, or abuse.

 Turn your cell phone off for one hour each day.
 Yes, I do mean completely off.
 Unplug from everything.
 We must be able to embrace the quiet and still and calm.
 We have become a culture of too busy, too quick, too impatient.
 And unfortunately, the modern conveniences of a cell phone can be bridled with text messages, emails, missed calls, and distractions that only further overwhelm you and prohibit you from focusing on self-care.